 The type of an expression passed to a value parameter must be assignable to the parameter's type.
 The type of a variable or value passed to a reference parameter must be equivalent to the parameter's type.
-If the upper bound of the type of an array parameter is declared using "parameter", any array whose element type and index type lower bound are the same as the parameter's can be passed to the parameter.
+If the upper bound of the type of an array parameter is declared using "parameter", any array whose element type and index type lower bound are equivalent to the parameter's can be passed to the parameter.

 An actual parameter passed to a var parameter must be a variable, a bound variable or a var formal parameter.
-If it is an imported (or exported) variable, it must have been imported (or exported) using "var".
+If it is an imported variable, it must have been imported using "var".
+Since SE does not allow aliasing of variables, a variable or part of a variable which is passed to a reference parameter cannot be passed to another reference parameter of the same call.